MadG0blin359/C-GlitchCraft/README.md

 # C-GlitchCraft
-🚀 Mastering C: Unleash your coding prowess with these killer C language assignments from university. 💻💡 #CodeNinja
+🚀 Mastering C: Unleash your coding prowess with these killer C language assignments from my university. 💻💡 #CodeNinja

 Welcome to my C Language Assignments Repository!